African Americans in Florida: History

 After the Civil War, there was a brief Reconstruction era from 1867 to 1877.
 This included enforcement of rights for African Americans.
 This era vanished suddenly, the result of the Compromise of 1877.

 Post-reconstruction policies allowed civil rights for blacks to lapse.
 Black voters and black politicians vanished under threats from reactionary whites.

 Per capita lynching was highest in Florida than any other state from 1900 to 1930.
-Offenders were often known, but no legal proceedings ensued.
+Offenders were often known but no legal proceedings ensued.
 A tipping point was reached in 1951, with the Murder of Harry and Harriette Moore.
 FBI help was sought.
 The KKK was suspected, but there was insufficient evidence for trial.
 A violent era was followed by continued segregation.

 Governor LeRoy Collins took the position that segregation was morally unfair and wrong.
 This was succeeded by Federal Civil Rights Act in 1964.
 Schools were integrated, but not without difficulty.

-There was a Afro-Cuban community in Tampa and Ybor City in the 1880s.
+There was an Afro-Cuban community in Tampa and Ybor City in the 1880s.
 Afro-Cubans were segregated from white Cubans and separated from African Americans by language, culture, and religion.
 Afro-Cubans were discriminated in Florida due to their skin color.

+African slaves who escaped from English plantations were given sanctuary by the Spanish in Florida.

+Racial segregation forced black people and white people to attend different schools in Florida.
+The quality of education was poor for African American children.
+In the year 1956, two African American black women were arrested in the city Tallahassee for sitting in the front seats of a bus when they were told to sit in the back of the bus.

 Population

 As of 2010, those of African ancestry accounted for 16.0% of Florida's population, which includes African Americans.
-Out of the 16.0%, 4.0% (741,879) were West Indian or Afro-Caribbean American.
-During the early 1900s, black people made up nearly half of the state's population.
+Out of the 16.0%, 4.0% (741,879) were Afro-Caribbean American.
+During the early 1900s, Black people made up nearly half of the state's population.
 In response to segregation, disfranchisement and agricultural depression, many African Americans migrated from Florida to northern cities in the Great Migration, in waves from 1910 to 1940, and again starting in the later 1940s.
 They moved for jobs, better education for their children and the chance to vote and participate in society.
 By 1960, the proportion of African Americans in the state had declined to 18%.
 Conversely, large numbers of northern whites moved to the state.
 Today, large concentrations of black residents can be found in northern and central Florida.
-Aside from blacks descended from African slaves brought to the southern U.S., there are also large numbers of blacks of West Indian, recent African, and Afro-Latino immigrant origins, especially in the Miami/South Florida area.
+Aside from blacks descended from African slaves brought to the southern U.S., there are also large numbers of Black people of Caribbean, recent African, and Afro-Latino immigrant origins, especially in the Miami/South Florida area.